ksmin23/aws-msk-debezium-cdc-data-pipeline/README.md

 (.venv) $ cdk deploy MSKStack
 </pre>

-Once MSK cluster has been successfully created, update the MSK cluster configuration by running the following python scripts.
+Once MSK cluster has been successfully created, you should update the MSK cluster configuration by running the following python scripts in order to grant Kinesis Data Firehose to access Amazon MSK cluster.

 It will take at least `20~25` minutes to update the settings.
 Please wait until the MSK cluster status is `ACTIVE`.